harfangk/harfangk.github.io/_drafts/2017-08-17-understanding-computation-review.md

 powerful computer we can currently build.

 That's a lot of complex topics to cover in a book that's slightly longer than 300 pages.
-Still, because of the way the author lays down it all in the book, it's actually an enjoyable experience.
+Still, the author lays it all out in such a concise manner that you can understand the topics to the extent that the next section requires you to.

 ## What I Learned

 ### The Meaning of Program

-As a newcomer into software development, in particular web development, I study everyday to get better at this field.
-Still, the more I study, the more there is to learn.
+As a newcomer into software development, I noticed that the more I study, the more there is to learn in this field.
 Horizontally, there's an ever-increasing number of different ways of doing things.
 There are new cool languages, yet another JavaScript framework, new ways of deployng to AWS, better ways of writing API, and so on.
 Then again, vertically, there are abstraction layers that reach deeper than nine circles of Hell.
 I write in high level language, which gets parsed, then compiled to bytecode, which is converted to machine code, that gets executed at CPU, which is built with gates, and so on.
 Why, just today I learned that below TCP/IP lie 7 layers of Open Systems Interconnection.
 I guess even nine circles are not deep enough for this field.

 Because I was overwhelmed by the number of things to learn, I couldn't even think about what all these things aim to achieve in the end.
 The book taught me